kubedb/docs/docs/guides/kafka/concepts/kafkaversion.md

 ### spec.db.image

-`spec.db.image` is a required field that specifies the docker image which will be used to create StatefulSet by KubeDB operator to create expected Kafka database.
+`spec.db.image` is a required field that specifies the docker image which will be used to create PetSet by KubeDB operator to create expected Kafka database.

 ### spec.cruiseControl.image